 JFF maintains specialized workgroups focused on topics such as long-term strategic vision, data development, and user experience.
 This governance structure ensures that all O4O partner sites are participating as a collaborative group of data providers and users who share insights and agree on a strategic direction.

-The Outcomes for Opportunity initiative was organized as a staged undertaking in which three separate cohorts of workforce boards, representing a total of seven regions of the country, engage in a series of pilot activities.
+The Outcomes for Opportunity initiative was organized as a staged undertaking in which three separate cohorts of workforce boards, representing a total of eight regions of the country, engage in a series of pilot activities.